replicatedhq/replicated-field-labs/labs/lab02-adding-analyzers/README.md

 >
 > How can I present valuable diagnostic information directly to my customer, in the case that they're unable to send logs out of the environment?

-So before we move on to the next issue, let's take some time to build and test an analyzer that will check for the existence of this `/etc/lab2/secretkey.txt` as part of support bundle collection.
+So before we move on to the next lab, let's take some time to build and test an analyzer that will check for the existence of this `/etc/lab2/secretkey.txt` as part of support bundle collection.

-**NOTE** you will need to ensure you've set `REPLICATED_APP` and `REPLICATED_API_TOKEN` as you did in [Lab 1 Exercise 0](../lab00-hello-world) to add an analyzer.
+**NOTE** you will need to ensure you've set `REPLICATED_APP` and `REPLICATED_API_TOKEN` as you did in [Lab 0](../lab00-hello-world) to add an analyzer.
 If you haven't completed Exercise 0, you should go back and do that now.
 It will take **15-30 minutes**.